Tasks & Output

 "uploadId": "upl_abc123",

-Send the raw file contents to the uploadUrl returned in the previous step.
+Send the raw file contents to the uploadUrl returned in the previous step using the returned method and headers.

 -H "Content-Type: text/csv" \

-Finalize the upload by sending the uploadId and storageId back to AgentContainer.
+Finalize the upload by sending the uploadId back to AgentContainer.
 This registers the file and returns a file ID you can reference in tasks.
+If the prepare response used method POST, include the storageId returned by the upload request.
+For PUT uploads, omit storageId.

 -H "Authorization: Bearer ac_live_xxxxxxxxxxxx" \